sjmiller609/orbit-ui/README.md

 # Branch Releases

-New releases are tagged and branched `v0.3.0` to maintain a history of branches for each release (as well as an ability to hotfix).
+New releases are tagged `v0.3.0` and created from branches `release-0.3` to maintain a history of branches for each release (as well as an ability to hotfix).

 Development should be done via feature branches off master and PRs to merge back.